Advanced – Solution-Focused Skills and Practice for Schools

 12 CE Credit/Clock Hours

 The most effective way to learn solution-focused professional skills is to have intensive guided practice.
 This course provides participants with practice opportunities to demonstrate advanced solution-focused brief therapy in transdisciplinary school and educational settings.
 Participants will learn to apply solution-focused practices within diverse educational contexts, including the multi-systems of support, group settings, crisis situations, with parents, educational and team meetings, grief, trauma, and substance use disorders and wellness.
 Participants will learn to formulate solution-focused questions to foster diversity, equity, and inclusion.
 Participants will engage in video case discussions, break-out sessions, group exercises, and role-plays.
 Participants will be expected to provide a summary of written clinical practice exercises provided throughout the course.
+This course is limited to 25 participants per cohort to maximize interactive learning.

 The course provides 12 hours total of live interactive teaching, personal and professional training practice exercises, case presentations, role-plays, and video observations demonstrating how participants have applied solution-focused skills in their unique educational setting.
 The 12-hours of training can be customized in a way that works best for your organization.